Chemistry of Earth Processes Literature Review

 Analytical Techniques

-Analytical techniques are used to measure the chemical composition of rocks, minerals, and fluids.
-These techniques include X-ray diffraction, X-ray fluorescence, and inductively coupled plasma mass spectrometry (ICP-MS).
+Analytical techniques measure the chemical composition of rocks, minerals, and fluids.
+These include X-ray diffraction, X-ray fluorescence, and inductively coupled plasma mass spectrometry (ICP-MS).

 Experimental Techniques

-Experimental techniques are used to study the behavior of chemical systems under controlled conditions.
-These techniques include hydrothermal experiments, isotopic tracers, and computer modeling.
+Experimental techniques study chemical system behavior under controlled conditions.
+These include hydrothermal experiments, isotopic tracers, and computer modeling.

 Types of Experiments